 Getting to Venice Marco Polo Airport (VCE) by Cheap ACTV Bus

 ACTV buses to Venice Marco Polo Airport are also €8 but are commuter buses without space for luggage.
-ACTV travel passes are usually not valid.
+ACTV travel passes are usually not valid on the airport buses.
 For most passengers, the ATVO buses are the better option.
 Tickets are not sold on the bus – buy from a ticket office or vending machine in Venice before boarding.

 Further Shuttle Buses to Venice Marco Polo Airport (VCE)